rhombus-dev-team/particl-core/doc/README_windows.txt

-Particl Core
+Rhombus Core

 Intro
 -----
-Particl is an open source, decentralized privacy platform built for global person to person eCommerce.
+Rhombus is an open source, decentralized privacy platform built for global person to person eCommerce.

-For more information, as well as an immediately useable, binary version of the Particl Core software, see https://rhombus.io.
+For more information, as well as an immediately useable, binary version of the Rhombus Core software, see https://rhombus.io.

 Setup
 -----
 Unpack the files into a directory and run rhombus-qt.exe.

-Particl Core is the original Particl client and it builds the backbone of the network.
+Rhombus Core is the original Rhombus client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Particl transactions;
+However, it downloads and stores the entire history of Rhombus transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.